The CEO's Runaway Wife

 Chapter 1

-They said men were easiest to sway in bed, and even more so right after sex.
+They said men were easiest to sway in bed, and even more so, immediately after sex.

 Scarlett Lewis lay limp across Daniel Wilson's chest, her breath still uneven.
 She lifted her gaze, eyes glazed from the haze between them, and held out her hand.